jaderesp/jms-whatsapp/README.md

 ## Misc

-There are some tricks for a better usage of sulla.
+There are some tricks for a better usage of jms-whatsapp.

 #### Keep session alive: